CONTENT

 Today I'm going to the cinema.

-Rule 1: Adverbs are invariable it means that their ending does not change.
+Rule 1: Adverbs are invariable, meaning that their ending does not change.

 Ich lese manchmal die Zeitung.